Oxfam: 2.7 billion saw no state aid during COVID crisis | DW | 15.12.2020

 "The coronavirus united the world in fear but has divided it in response," said Oxfam Executive Director Gabriela Bucher.
 "The pandemic sparked a laudable global effort that reached more than a billion more people with social protection support over 2020 but, as of today, more people still have been left behind entirely.
 That need not be so."

-Oxfam also called out rich countries for failing to show solidarity in the face of the global crisis — foreign aid only increased by $5.8 billion for social protection, the equivalent of less than five cents for every $100 raised as a whole to deal with the fallout of the COVID-19 pandemic.
+Oxfam also called out rich countries for failing to show solidarity in the face of the global crisis.
+Foreign aid only increased by $5.8 billion for social protection, the equivalent of less than 5 cents for every $100 raised as a whole to deal with the fallout of the COVID-19 pandemic.

 Inequality has only been exacerbated by the pandemic, with 28 of the richest countries reviewed by Oxfam spending $695 per person for social programs.
 Meanwhile, low-income and emerging countries managed a per capita spending of between $28 to as low as $4.